A Look Inside the Geoffrey Beene Cancer Research Center

 “The Geoffrey Beene Cancer Research Center has helped galvanize our efforts to gain new insights into cancer and to apply that knowledge to the development of more effective strategies for patient care,” said Harold Varmus, former President of Memorial Sloan-Kettering Cancer Center and former Director of the National Institute of Health, and the National Cancer Institute.
 “We are especially grateful to Tom Hutton and his colleagues at Geoffrey Beene, LLC for recognizing the significance of the work being done here.”

 The funds from Geoffrey Beene, LLC and the Geoffrey Beene Foundation support advanced new research initiatives spanning the entire range of translational research, funding core research labs, research projects, the establishment of senior and junior faculty chairs, graduate fellowships, the annual Geoffrey Beene Symposium, and the annual Geoffrey Beene Research Retreat.
-At the Geoffrey Beene Cancer Research Center at Memorial Sloan Kettering Cancer Center in New York City Natureconferences, Cancer as an Evolving and Systemic Disease, will be held in March 2016.
-The organizers are Hanna Joyce (Memorial Sloan Kettering Cancer Center, USA), Ross Levine (Memorial Sloan Kettering Cancer Center, USA), Scott Lowe (Memorial Sloan Kettering Cancer Center, USA), Barbara Marte (Nature, UK), Charles Sawyers (Memorial Sloan Kettering, USA), Sarah Seton-Rogers (Nature Reviews Cancer, UK), Alexia-Ileana Zaromytidou (Nature Cell Biology, UK).
+At the Geoffrey Beene Cancer Research Center at Memorial Sloan Kettering Cancer Center in New York City Nature Conferences, The Tumor Cell: Plasticity, Progression and Therapy, will be held on March 3-6, 2019.
+The organizers are Barbara Marte (Nature, UK), Ross Levine (Memorial Sloan Kettering Cancer Center, USA), Scott Lowe (Memorial Sloan Kettering Cancer Center, USA), Dana Pe’er (Memorial Sloan Kettering Cancer Center, USA), Sarah Seton-Rogers (Nature Reviews Cancer, UK), Alexia-Ileana Zaromytidou (Nature Cell Biology, UK).
 To find out more – http://www.nature.com/natureconferences/index.html

 The Center provides support for the Geoffrey Beene Translational Oncology Core, directed by Dr. Charles Sawyers.
 The core performs genomic analyses of clinical material by applying state of the art genome-scale molecular profiling technologies.
 Geoffrey Beene salutes Dr. Sawyers for the extraordinary accomplishment of winning the prestigious 2009 Lasker-DeBakey Clinical Medical Research Award.
 His award is based on the development of molecularly-targeted treatments for chronic myeloid leukemia, converting a fatal cancer into a manageable chronic condition.